rimstar.org Solar power - Pure/true vs modified sine waves and inverters

 AC (Alternating Current) electricity involves electrons that move back and forth in a wire.
 However, they do not move in one direction, then instantaneously stop, then move in the other direction, then instantaneously stop, then move back again, ...
 Instead they move in one of two ways: as a true/pure sine wave or as a modified sine wave.

-- True/pure vs modified sine wave -
+True/pure sine wave graph.

 With a true/pure sine wave they accelerate in one direction until reaching top speed and then decelerate in the other direction until they stop and then they change direction and accelerate in that direcition until reaching top speend and then decelerate in the other direciton, ...
 The result is a very smooth movement as in the graph on the left above.
 The electricity you get from the power utility company is like this.